Arizona’s Kyrsten Sinema again pivotal as U.S. Senate Democrats scramble for 50 votes - NewsBreak

 In red-hot Arizona, and with a potential primary challenge looming in 2024, climate may prove to be the most salient issue for her.

-The state’s average temperature has risen 2.5 degrees Fahrenheit since 1900, according to a study by the National Oceanic and Atmospheric Administration and the Cooperative Institute for Satellite Earth System Studies.
+The state average temperature has risen 2.5 degrees since 1900, according to a study by the National Oceanic and Atmospheric Administration and the Cooperative Institute for Satellite Earth System Studies.

 The Phoenix metropolitan area saw an average of 45 days of at least 100 degrees from 2015 to 2020, also an increase from previous years.